deadc0de6/dotdrop/README.md

 $ git init
 ```

-Replace any call to `dotdrop.sh` in the documentation below
-by `dotdrop` if using the pypi solution.

 To ease the use of dotdrop, it is recommended to add an alias to it in your
 shell with the config file path, for example
 ```